-Students may only use cell phones on class days on class breaks but must have the phone off in class unless being directed for use.
-Students may be directed during educational activities in class at the instructors discretion.
+Students may only use cell phones on class days during class breaks but must have the phone off in class unless being directed for use.
+Students may be directed during educational activities in class at the instructor's discretion.

-Emergency calls can be directed to the director of the program to allow quick notification to the student.
+Emergency calls can be directed to the program director to allow quick notification to the student.